a-shine/pm-for-startups/deck.md

 - Benefit - the value that the outcome will bring (the '**why**')
 - Objective, which is the projects goals, is the desired/intentional outcomes and/or benefits

+Notes:

+- If you are a car manufacture, and you are making a car, the output is the car
+- If you are making a service it is the service (car manufactures and public transport companies both help people move from A to B but one provides a service and the other provides a product)
+- With car manufactures and public transport companies, the outcome is the same, which is that people can move from A to B
+- The benefits is the value that the outcome brings, which is that people can go to work, go to shop, travel to see friends and family, etc.
+- In turn commuters can earn money, buy food, etc.

 --

 SMART framework